Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Theoretical Properties

-The following theorem gives the non-asymptotic error bound for the value loss and risk difference for the estimated DTRs, assuming that $\{\mu_t\}$ and $\{\mu_{t,j}\}$ in the augmentation are known.
+The following theorem gives the non-asymptotic error bound for the regret and risk difference for the estimated DTRs, assuming that $\{\mu_t\}$ and $\{\mu_{t,j}\}$ in the augmentation are known.
 The theorem allows stage-wise shifting parameters to vary with sample size, denoted by $(\eta_{n,1},...,\eta_{n,T})$.